PabloGlezAlv/RTBEngine/RTBEngine/README.md

 **ScenePropertySerializer** (`Engine/Scripting/ScenePropertySerializer.h`) — Functions for writing component properties to Lua scene files: `WriteComponent`, `WriteProperty`.
 Includes format helpers for all math types and utility functions for path normalization.

-**SceneReflectionUtils** (`Engine/Scripting/SceneReflectionUtils.h`) — `ApplyLuaTableToComponent(L, tableIndex, component)` — fills component proxy properties from a Lua table using `TypeInfo` reflection metadata.
-Handles type dispatch for all `PropertyType` variants.
+**SceneReflectionUtils** (`Engine/Scripting/SceneReflectionUtils.h`) — Two overloads:
+- `ApplyLuaTableToComponent(L, tableIndex, componentTypeName, component)` — preferred; uses the registered type name to look up TypeInfo, ensuring script components from `GameScripts.dll` use their registered metadata rather than the virtual method result.
+- `ApplyLuaTableToComponent(L, tableIndex, component)` — convenience wrapper; forwards to the above using `component->GetTypeName()`.

 **SceneLuaBindings** (`Engine/Scripting/SceneLuaBindings.h`) — `SetupLuaBindings(L)` — registers C++ engine types with the Lua state so scene files can reference engine constants and functions.